PrismarineJS/mineflayer-pathfinder/readme.md

 * Default - `true`

 ### dontMineUnderFallingBlock
-Do not break blocks that have gravityBlock above.
+Do not break blocks that have a gravityBlock above.
 * Default - `true`

 ### allow1by1towers